kohyar/set_multiple_VMs_environment/README.md

 <code>$ ifconfig  vmtestbr1 192.168.222.1  netmask 255.255.255.0 up </code><br/>
 <code>$ ping -c 2 192.168.222.1 </code>

-Declare a bridge interface:
+Declare a bridge interface:<br/>
 <code>$ VBoxManage modifyvm guestname --nic1 bridged --nictype1 82545EM --bridgeadapter1 vmtestbr1 </code>

-VRDE is for access via rdp client:
+VRDE is for access via rdp client:<br/>
 <code>$ VBoxManage modifyvm guestname --vrde on </code>

 The next step is cloning some virtual machines.
 To do this we use: